-Sixth Form Management Games
+Sixth Form management games

-A stimulating and fun environment for post-16 students (Years 12 and 13) to sample the scope, complexity and impact of financial management in the public sector.
+A stimulating and fun environment for post-16 students (years 12 and 13) to sample the scope, complexity and impact of financial management in the public sector

-The games are intended to help fill a gap in business studies courses, which concentrate on commercial activities and often do not cover the public sector.
-They are held in June and July across the Midlands, hosted by universities and similar venues.
+The management games are intended to help fill a gap in business studies courses, which concentrate on commercial activities and often do not cover the public sector.
+The games are usually held in June and July across the Midlands, hosted by universities and similar venues.

-What happens at the games
+What happens at the games?

 How to take part

 If you have links with a midlands school or college with post-16 students which may be interested in taking part in the games, please encourage them to contact Chris Gill or other members of the team at email@example.com

 We are looking for support from members to help deliver these very successful games.
 As a volunteer you can choose to either mentor a team, or to assist with the roleplay and marking.
 Lunch will be provided and travel expenses are offered, if not picked up by your own employer.
 You'll be assured of a warm welcome whether you are a student, a retired member, or anywhere in between!
 Please contact firstname.lastname@example.org for more information.

 The 2022 games

 What happens if you plunge seven teenagers into the strategic roles of a Senior Management Team in a local council, tasking them with trying to solve a £5m budget gap whilst having to deal with mounting negative social media rumours, an unsettled workforce, a particularly angry Trade Union representative, and getting their heads around a potential council tax increase referendum?